IvS-KULeuven/ComboCode/README.md

 * Lastly, when running ComboCode in conjunction with the radiative-transfer codes listed above, ComboCode will write the output to folders for GASTRoNOoM and MCMax separately.
 You can choose these locations by adding them to usr/Path.dat.

 ## Documentation
+A user manual with cookbooks and an overview of the inputfiles is available on GitHub at (work in progress!):

+<a href="https://github.com/IvS-KULeuven/ComboCode/blob/dev/Manual.md">ComboCode Manual</a>.

-Up-to-date documentation that goes with the package is available on GitHub at:
+Up-to-date in-depth documentation comprised of the doc-strings that go with the source code is available on GitHub at:

 <a href="https://IvS-KULeuven.github.io/ComboCode"> ComboCode Documentation</a>